apocaliss92/scrypted-advanced-notifier/README.md

 # Plugin configuration
  After install the plugin a few configurations should be done on the plugin interface
  ## General
+ - Plugin enabled: simple switch to enable/disable the plugin
  - Scrypted token: can be found on homeassistant in the sensor created by the scrypted integration
  - NVR url: URL externally accessible to the NVR interface, default ot `https://nvr.scrypted.app`
  - HA credentials, check the `Use HA plugin credentials` to pick the one used on the main Homeassistant plugin